Diffraction grating: Theory of operation

 The diffracted light that corresponds to direct transmission for a transmissive diffraction grating or specular reflection for a reflective grating is called the zero order, and is denoted $m=0$.
 The other diffracted light intensity maxima occur at angles $\theta_m$ represented by non-zero integer diffraction orders $m$.
-Note that $m$ can be positive or negative, corresponding to diffracted orders on the both sides of the zero order diffracted beam.
+Note that $m$ can be positive or negative, corresponding to diffracted orders on both sides of the zero-order diffracted beam.

-Even if the grating equation is derived from a specific grating such as the grating in the right diagram (This grating is called a blazed grating.), the equation can apply to any regular structure of the same spacing, because the phase relationship between light scattered from adjacent diffracting elements of the grating remains the same.
+Even if the grating equation is derived from a specific grating such as the grating in the right diagram (this grating is called a blazed grating), the equation can apply to any regular structure of the same spacing, because the phase relationship between light scattered from adjacent diffracting elements of the grating remains the same.
 The detailed diffracted light property distribution (e.g., intensity) depends on the detailed structure of the grating elements as well as on the number of elements in the grating, but it always gives maxima in the directions given by the grating equation.

-Depending on how a grating modulates incident light on it to cause the diffracted light, there are the following grating types.
+Depending on how a grating modulates incident light on it to cause the diffracted light, there are the following grating types: